GOP eyes Latinos in South Texas in effort to regain Congress

 GOP eyes Latinos in South Texas in effort to regain CongressNew

-McALLEN, Texas (AP) — In Republicans’ bid to retake control of Congress, a traditionally Democratic stretch of south Texas has quietly become a top battleground.
+McALLEN, Texas (AP) — In Republicans’ bid to retake control of Congress, a traditionally Democratic stretch of South Texas has quietly become a top battleground.
 The GOP is zeroing in on a trio of House seats in the region as key targets heading into next year’s midterm elections.
-They include the 15th congressional district, which hasn’t sent a Republican to Washington since its creation in 1903.
+They include the 15th Congressional District, which hasn’t sent a Republican to Washington since its creation in 1903.
 But a GOP newcomer came within 3 points of winning there in 2020.
-Republican leaders believe the party is on the precipice of a political realignment among Hispanic voters in communities along the southern border.
+Republican leaders believe the party is on the precipice of a political realignment among Hispanic voters in communities along the U.S.-Mexico border.